-- Protection – CSF acts as a shock absorber preventing damage from occurring to the brain when the cranium is jolted/hit.
+- Protection – CSF acts as a shock absorber preventing damage caused by the brain hitting the cranium.

-- Homeostasis – regulates the distribution of metabolites surrounding the brain keeping the environment ideal to prevent any damage to the nervous system.
+- Homeostasis – regulates the distribution of metabolites surrounding the brain, keeping the external environment stable.

-- Clearing waste – waste products produced by the brain move into the CSF which then clears out through the arachnoid granulations into the venous sinus so it can be absorbed into the bloodstream.
+- Clearing waste – waste products produced by the brain cells are excreted into the CSF, which then drains into the bloodstream.

 Clinical Relevance – Hydrocephalus

-Hydrocephalus is an abnormal increase in volume of CSF within the ventricular system.
-This increase in volume results in increased pressure within the cranium, which can cause irreversible damage to brain tissue.
+Hydrocephalus is an abnormal increase in the volume of CSF within the ventricular system.
+This increase in volume results in elevated pressure within the cranium, which can cause irreversible damage to the brain tissue.
 There are two types of hydrocephalus: communicating (non-obstructive) and non-communicating (obstructive).

-Non-communicating hydrocephalus is caused when there is an obstruction of CSF outflow.
-These obstructions are most likely to occur at narrow points such as the interventricular foramen, cerebral aqueduct, median aperture or the lateral apertures of the fourth ventricle.
-The outflow obstruction can lead to dilatation of the ventricular system.
+Non-communicating (obstructive) hydrocephalus is caused by an obstruction of CSF outflow.
+These obstructions are brought by multiple different pathophysiologies such as congenital malformations, tumours, or vascular malformations, and are most likely to occur at the narrow points such as the interventricular foramen, cerebral aqueduct, medial foramen of Magendie, or the lateral apertures of the fourth ventricle.
+The obstruction leads to the dilatation of the ventricular system superior to the obstruction.

-Management for hydrocephalus involves placing a shunt from the ventricles to the atria of the heart or the abdominal cavity.
-It is a surgical procedure and therefore carries the risk of infection but is the only treatment available.
+Management of hydrocephalus involves placing a shunt from the ventricles to the abdominal cavity (ventriculoperitoneal shunt).
+It is a surgical procedure and therefore carries the risk of infection.
+However, it is the only long-term treatment available.